 There are a number of comic book shops in Amsterdam that are pretty cool, but I personally think that Henk comics is the coolest one!
 It’s located in Chinatown, right on the border with the red light district which is quite interesting.

 It’s a really massive comic book shop that spreads out from both sides of a building.
-So there are two different entrances you could go in and there are a couple of stairs to two different levels.
+There are two different entrances you could go in and there are a couple of stairs to two different levels.
 There are so many comics on every possible subject.
 I’m not a comic book aficionado, but there are so many to choose from.
 There are also plenty of Funko Pops, posters, figurines and T-shirts.
 Basically it’s just the best place to start if you’re looking specifically for comics in Amsterdam.

 Scheltema is a huge Dutch bookselling shop.
 It’s located right in the city centre, around the corner from Dam Square on Rokin.

 This is a massive bookshop.
-It’s got like six stories with escalators, an elevator and stairs (so it’s very accessible) with every type of book imaginable.
+It’s got six stories with escalators, an elevator and stairs (so it’s very accessible) with every type of book imaginable.
 They have an especially good English book section with the top 10 books in English, and there’s a lot of English books to be found amongst Dutch books in every book category from cooking, to children’s to comic books, art, photography, and probably any subject you can imagine.

 There’s also a really good magazine section on the ground floor and a cute little café.
 There are free to use toilets on the second from the top floor and the views from the top floor are pretty incredible over the Amsterdam rooftops.